una/una.github.io/_posts/blog/2017-06-04-local-css-vars.md

 ### `@supports`

 Within CSS, we have a way of detecting feature support by using the `@supports` query.
-(Can we take a minute to note how cool this is, by the way?). `@supports` is an excellent tool when you want to play with some of the more modern CSS properties like [CSS Grid](/css-grid).
+(Can we take a minute to note how cool this is too, by the way?). `@supports` is an excellent tool when you want to play with some of the more modern CSS properties like [CSS Grid](/css-grid).
 You can check for variable support and send fallbacks for browsers who don't support it:

 ```
 @supports(--color: red) {